ritikgpt321/Blinkit-360-degree-Insights-Power-BI/README.md

 Decision support tool for leadership to align strategy with performance

-KPI-driven tracking across departments to measure and benchmark business performance
+KPI-driven tracking across departments to measure and benchmark business performance.

 Interactive drill-downs for granular analysis across departments